1. Types of Spanish ham

 To know more about how to slice iberico and serrano hams and shoulders here.

-In Spain we may find different ibéricos production areas, maily placed in Southern and South Western in our country.
+In Spain we may find different production areas of spanish hams, maily placed in Southern and South Western in our country.
 Production areas are mainly placed in this area due to the weather and sort of pastures, perfect for the curying process.
 Production areas happen to meet with the 4 Designations of Origin, which are the following: Designation of Origin Guijuelo (Salamanca), Designation of Origin Jabugo (Huelva), Designation of Origin Dehesa de Extremadura and Designation of Origin Los Pedroches.

 Traditionally, Huelva hams used to be named as "Jabugo Ham" as one of the main ham production areas in Spain.
 Undoubtedly, this is one of star products concerning 100% iberico hams in Spain.